dujiangsu/dujiangsu.github.io/_pages/about.md

 - B.Sc. in Spatial Information and Digital Technology, Wuhan University.

 ## :fire: News
+- [2024-12] One Paper accepted for VLDB 2025, congratulations to [Qingyin Lin](https://scholar.google.com/citations?user=Vl90jLIAAAAJ&hl=zh-CN), and many thanks to Zhiguang Chen!
 - [2024-10] One Paper accepted for ASPLOS 2025, congratulations to [Shenggan Cheng](https://shenggan.github.io/)!
 - [2024-04] One Paper accepted for SC 2024, congratulations to [Yuanxin Wei](https://yuanxinnn.github.io/)!
 - [2023-11] One Paper accepted for PPoPP 2024.